-The chair stated if Mr Bate sought the involvement of the LGO, then it was open to him to make a referral.
+The Chair stated if Mr Bate sought the involvement of the LGO, then it was open to him to make a referral.
 Local authorities in the UK were not legally bound to refer themselves to the Local Government Ombudsman (LGO).
 However, they were required to cooperate with the LGO if a complaint was made against them.

-For his second question, Mr Bate asked when would North East Lincolnshire Council provide a written statement, to be published online, backing the nurseries and celebrating the progress they have made financially so as to solidify customer confidence in the provisions.
+When would North East Lincolnshire Council provide a written statement, to be published online, backing the nurseries and celebrating the progress they have made financially so as to solidify customer confidence in the provisions.

-The Chair expressed that during the September scrutiny meeting, officers openly praised each of the three settings for how hard and diligently they had worked to both review and reduce their spend.
+The Chair responded that during the September meeting of this panel, officers openly praised each of the three settings for how hard and diligently they had worked to both review and reduce their spend.
 A note of caution was also shared with members that the settings' calculations were based upon predicted numbers of children and take up of places.
-Officers were continuing to support the settings and governing bodies with their financial predications, and they awaited a DfE decision as to whether a Schools in Financial Difficulty report would need to be submitted.
+Officers were continuing to support the settings and governing bodies with their financial predications, and they awaited a Department for Education decision as to whether a Schools in Financial Difficulty report would need to be submitted.

-RESOLVED - That the questions be noted and a written response to both questions be sent in writing to Mr Bate.
+RESOLVED - That the questions be noted and the response to both questions be sent in writing to Mr Bate.